Help Center

 5. How long does it take to get a copyright registered?

-It takes at least 8 months for the Copyright Office to review applications.
+It takes at least nine months for the Copyright Office to review applications.
 You can expect a letter, telephone call or email from a Copyright Office staff member if further information is needed.

 Register the Copyright